neo-project/docs/docs/en-us/node/cli/cli.md

 ### sign

-This command is used to sign when withdrawing assets from a multi-signed address which requires multiple signatures.
+This command is used to sign ContractParametersContext.
 The translation can be broadcasted only after signing is completed.

 ##### Syntax